-Julie emailed in with a question about vacation ideas for infants – she wants a good destination/hotel with her active (and very generous!) parents and her husband and their 7-month-old twin boys…
+Julie emailed a question about vacation ideas for infants.
+She wants a ideas of where to go; a good destination/hotel with her active (and very generous!) parents and her husband and their 7-month-old twin boys…

-My parents (active early 70s) would like to take my family (husband and me in our 30s, twin boys 7 months) on a vacation somewhere warm.
+My parents (active early 70s) would like to take my family (husband and me in our 30s, twin boys 7-months-old) on a vacation somewhere warm.
 Mostly to hang out together, do some active things – swimming, hiking, walking, but in a relaxed atmosphere.
-All inclusive appeals to me for the simplicity but is not necessary.
+All-inclusive appeals to me for the simplicity but is not necessary.
 We’d like to have a fridge in the room for formula and don’t want to have too hectic of travel with the twins.

 Any suggestions?
 We live in the DC area so Florida would be an easy flight.
 Also don’t mind getting passports for the boys.
 Thanks so much!!

-Since you mentioned Florida, a great option might be the Gulf Coast… Two airports from which to search for reasonable flights (Tampa & St. Petersburg), you don’t have to lug so much stuff with you as you can buy your same brands of food and formula from local stores + the option to do lots or the option to do nothing.
+Since you mentioned Florida, a great option might be the Gulf Coast… Two airports from which to search for reasonable flights (Tampa and St. Petersburg), you don’t have to lug so much stuff with you as you can buy your same brands of food and formula from local stores.
+Plus there’s the option to do lots or the option to do nothing.
 We had a great time at Treasure Island, but there were lots of shells in the sand that would be a bit of a worry for younger babies.
 Clearwater Beach has sand like baby powder.

 At 7mos., babies don’t really care where they are, so long as they’re with their parents, so the main focus should be on what you, your husband and your parents like to do, and just make sure that babies will be welcomed when you’re doing it.
 The beach and pool are perfect, and you can go for a stroll around your hotel grounds or the local ‘drag’.
 One thing I will mention is that if the boys have an early bedtime, try to make sure your room has a bit of a terrace or balcony where you and your husband can escape to with a couple of drinks and a lovely view.
 After a day of sun, surf, and sand, your babes are likely to crash, and then you get to spend some quality time together too!